 Now it would appear that Nokia intends to price its Windows Phone 7 devices competitively, particularly against the wide range of Android smartphones produced by a variety of manufacturers.

 Nokia’s Chris Weber recently told Business Insider that it intends to release a wide range of Windows Phone 7 devices, which will run Windows Phone 7 Mango, and they will price several of the devices at a lower price than the cheapest Android smartphones.
+This strategic pricing is aimed at making Windows Phone 7 devices more accessible to a broader audience, particularly in markets where cost is a significant barrier to smartphone adoption.

 This is a smart move by Nokia, as cheaper devices will appeal to consumers and could help Nokia sell Windows Phone 7 smartphones and also help Microsoft’s Windows Phone 7 platform become more popular.
+The competitive pricing strategy could also put pressure on other smartphone manufacturers to lower their prices, leading to a more competitive market overall.

 Source BGR, SFGate